 Reflections on the north side of the tower, facing New Oxford Street.
 The road/pedestrian underpass runs underneath.

-It wasn't just architecture students who weren't too pleased with the design - critics slammed the building for the 'murky and filthy underpass' underneath which quickly proved popular with junkies, the homeless and ne'er do wells.
+Critics weren't too pleased with the building, deriding its 'murky and filthy underpass' underneath which quickly proved popular with junkies, the homeless and ne'er do wells.

 Mid summer and the Centre Point fountains remain turned off